RECENT PROJECTS

 ivoroid binding.
 The gloss on this one came out extra special...that's our old hen house reflected in the back.
 The peghead overlay, as usual, is from the piece left over after cutting out the top to accomodate the cone.

 Below is a slightly different example built for a local violin maker.
 He wanted a slotted peghead and a varnish finish, like he does his fiddles.
 The peghead overlay on this one is ebony as is the fretboard and fretboard binding.
-The body's bound with tortise shell colored synthetic and darkened in an ozone chamber rather than stained, giving the wood a natural aged patina.
+The body is bound with tortise shell colored synthetic and darkened in an ozone chamber rather than stained, giving the wood a natural aged patina.
 Neat fiddle maker's trick!
 Then, spar varnish, applied with a brush, wet sanded and buffed to a high gloss.
 The 3-on-a-plate tuning machines are by Waverly, very nice units.